mhou426/ai201-project1-unofficial-guide-starter/README.md

 <!-- Reflect on how planning.md shaped your implementation.
      Answer both questions with at least 2–3 sentences each. -->

-**One way the spec helped you during implementation:** Writing the chunking and retrieval sections of planning.md before any code meant I could hand an AI tool a precise specification — chunk size, overlap, top-k, and embedding model — rather than a vague request.
+**One way the spec helped you during implementation:** Writing the chunking and retrieval sections of planning.md before any code meant I could hand an AI tool a precise specification, chunk size, overlap, top-k, and embedding model, rather than a vague request.
 The generated pipeline matched my intended design closely because the spec told it exactly what to build, which saved time I would otherwise have spent correcting generic code.

 **One way your implementation diverged from the spec, and why:** I planned for a corpus of many small chunks, but because my source documents were so short, the pipeline produced only 21 chunks, with several documents staying nearly whole.
 This meant retrieval often pulled entire documents rather than targeted passages, and the character-based overlap occasionally cut mid-sentence.
 This divergence directly contributed to the Question 1 failure, and it is something I would address by collecting longer documents or refining the splitter.